CycleVLA: Proactive Self-Correcting Vision-Language-Action Models via Subtask Backtracking and Minimum Bayes Risk Decoding: Abstract

 \section{Abstract}

-Current work on robot failure detection and correction typically operate in a post hoc manner, analyzing errors and applying corrections only after failures occur.
+Current work on robot failure detection and correction typically operates in a post hoc manner, analyzing errors and applying corrections only after failures occur.
 This work introduces \textbf{CycleVLA}, a system that equips Vision-Language-Action models (VLAs) with proactive self-correction, the capability to anticipate incipient failures and recover before they fully manifest during execution.
 CycleVLA achieves this by integrating a progress-aware VLA that flags critical subtask transition points where failures most frequently occur, a VLM-based failure predictor and planner that triggers subtask backtracking upon predicted failure, and a test-time scaling strategy based on Minimum Bayes Risk (MBR) decoding to improve retry success after backtracking.
-Extensive experiments show that CycleVLA improves performance for both well-trained and under-trained VLAs, and that MBR serves as an effective zero-shot test-time scaling strategy for VLAs.
+Extensive experiments on the LIBERO and LIBERO-Plus simulation benchmarks show that CycleVLA surpasses the state-of-the-art VLA $\pi_{0.5}$, improves success rates by correcting execution failures across VLAs of varying capability, from under-trained ones to fully converged policies, and that MBR serves as an effective zero-shot test-time scaling strategy for VLAs.
+On a real robot, CycleVLA reaches a 91\% average success rate on one precise and two long-horizon manipulation tasks.
+We further conduct stress tests with multiple manually injected perturbations (e.g., swapping in a distractor at the expected location while relocating the true target object mid-execution), where CycleVLA corrects $\sim$80\% of injected failures and maintains success rates comparable to unperturbed execution.